-- The deadline to enrol for the Introduction to Insolvency Course is 6 months from the date of admission into the CQP. - The deadline to enrol in the Core Knowledge course is March 23, 2018 if appearing at the Core Knowledge Exam September 20198. - The deadline to enrol in the Applied Knowledge course is December 31, 2017 if appearing at the CNIE in October 2018.
+- The deadline to enroll for the Introduction to Insolvency Course is 6 months from the date of admission into the CQP. - The deadline to enroll in the Core Knowledge course is March 22, 2019 if appearing at the Core Knowledge Exam September 2019. - The deadline to enroll in the Applied Knowledge course is December 31, 2018 if appearing at the CNIE in October 2019.